BrandynR/DuckHunt2020-AnARAdventure/README.md

 ### Thanks for taking a look at DuckHunt 2020: An Augmented Adventure.
-Don't forget to check back for more!
+And don't forget to check back for more!
 Here's you Hint...
 ![](https://i.imgur.com/KiqwRYe.jpg)